opencollector/ansible-dynamic-inventory-cloudera-scm/README.md

 ## What is this?

-This is a ansible dynamic inventory script that retrieves hosts from Cloudera Manager.
+This script is an ansible dynamic inventory script that retrieves hosts from Cloudera Manager.

 ## Usage